|

 1/20/09 - The Reverend Dr. Joseph E. Lowery began his benedication at President Barack Obama's inaugeral ceremony by quoting from the third verse.

-Download it FREE right now!
+Download it right now!

 Karaoke Version: This R&B setting is in the very singable Key of G. Amazon.com